FC Dynamo Kyiv

-Football Club 'Dynamo Kyiv', also known as Dynamo Kyiv, or simply Dynamo, (Футбольний клуб «Динамо» Київ /uk/) is a Ukrainian professional football club based in Kyiv.
-Founded in 1927 as a branch of the bigger Soviet Dynamo Sports Society, the club as a separate business entity was officially formed only in 1989 and currently plays in the Ukrainian Premier League, and has never been relegated to a lower division.
-The club has secured brand rights from the Ukrainian Dynamo society and has no direct relations to the sports society since 1989.
-Their home is the 70,050 capacity Olimpiyskiy National Sports Complex.
+Football Club Dynamo Kyiv, also known as Dynamo Kyiv, Dynamo Kiev, or simply Dynamo, (Футбольний клуб «Динамо» Київ, /uk/) is a Ukrainian professional football club based in Kyiv.
+Founded in 1927 as a branch of the bigger Soviet Dynamo Sports Society, the club as a separate business entity was officially formed only in 1989 and currently plays in the Ukrainian Premier League.
+The club has secured brand rights from the Ukrainian Dynamo society and has no direct relations with the sports society since 1989.
+The Ukrainian Dynamo society remains a minority shareholder of the company that owns the club.
+Their home is the 70,050-seat Olimpiyskiy National Sports Complex.

+Since 1936, Dynamo Kyiv has spent its entire history in the top league of Soviet and later Ukrainian football, having never been relegated to a lower division.
+During the Soviet era, the club was one of the main rivals, and often the only rival, to football clubs from Moscow.
+Its ability to challenge the dominance of the Moscow clubs in Soviet football, and frequently defeat them to win the Soviet championship, was a matter of national pride for Ukraine.
+Leaders of the Ukrainian SSR unofficially regarded the club as their national team and provided it with generous support, making Dynamo a professional team of international importance.

-Since 1936, Dynamo Kyiv has spent its entire history in the top league of Soviet and later Ukrainian football.
-Its most successful periods are associated with Valeriy Lobanovskyi, who coached the team during three stints, leading them to numerous domestic and European titles.
+The club's most successful periods are associated with Valeriy Lobanovskyi, who coached the team during three stints, leading them to numerous domestic and European titles.
 In 1961, the club became first-ever in the history of Soviet football that managed to overcome the total hegemony of Moscow-based clubs in the Soviet Top League.
 The Spartak Moscow–Dynamo Kyiv rivalry that began in the mid-1970s, is widely considered to have been one of the most exciting football rivalries in the Soviet Union.
 Since becoming the first Soviet football club to participate in UEFA competition in 1965, Dynamo Kyiv has played in European competitions almost every season.

-Over its history, Dynamo Kyiv have won 17 Ukrainian top-flight league titles, 13 Soviet top-flight league titles, 11 Ukrainian national cup competitions, 9 Soviet national cup competitions, and three continental titles (including two UEFA Cup Winners' Cups).
+Over its history, Dynamo Kyiv have won 17 Ukrainian top-flight league titles, 13 Soviet top-flight league titles, 14 Ukrainian national cup competitions, 9 Soviet national cup competitions, and three continental titles (including two UEFA Cup Winners' Cups).
 Its two European Cup Winners' Cups make it one of the only two Soviet clubs to have won a UEFA trophy, the other being Dinamo Tbilisi.
 The Dynamo Kyiv first team became a base team for the Soviet Union national football team in the 1970–1980s and the Ukraine national football team in the 1990–2000s.
 The three stars on the club's crest each signify 10 top-flight seasons Dynamo Kyiv won.
 The club was recognised as the Eastern European Club of the 20th Century by France-Presse.